jooorooo/laravel-filterable/readme.md

 * EQ - equality
 * LIKE - SQL like
-* ILIKE - a case-insensitive version of LIKE
 * MATCH - wildcard pattern matching
 * MIN - greater than or equal to
 * MAX - less than or equal to